dogmatix76/Costa-Rican-Household-Poverty-Level-Prediction/README.md

 ## File Descriptions

-* ./data/ contains the various datasets.
+* ./costarican/ contains the various packages.
 * ./CRHPL.ipynb is a Jupyter notebook containing the work I have done.

 ## References & Citations